The Sonoma Story

 The Ashram provides an environment of tranquility where the struggles of life dissolve and a simpler, more authentic way of being unfolds.
 It is also a school where one can learn how to live a life of meaning and harmony.

-Sonoma Ashram give you the time and space to reconnect with your highest ideals, with an emphasis on kindness, acceptance and forgiveness – for yourself and others.
+Sonoma Ashram gives you the time and space to reconnect with your highest ideals, with an emphasis on kindness, acceptance and forgiveness – for yourself and others.
 The ability to maintain inner peace by forming healthy habits and establishing a spiritual practice develops naturally in the Ashram’s atmosphere of love and trust.

 The intimate scale of Sonoma Ashram is a true strength and is kept that way intentionally.
 Babaji lives at the Ashram and spends most of the year there, continuing the teachings of Aghoreshwar, living a lifestyle of yoga and meditation, and offering support and guidance to the community in Sonoma and visitors from all over the world.
 He frequently travels to the East Coast, Mexico, Europe and India to spend time with an extended community of people dedicated to practice, service and peace.
 He is a true role model for anyone seeking inspiration and guidance; he radiates love and embodies living with a purpose.